-Gloucester Yoga is offering online classes to keep you engaged in community yoga and so that you can conveniently practice in the safety and security of your own home.
+Gloucester Yoga is offering online classes to keep you engaged in community yoga and so that you can conveniently practice in your own home.
 These classes are offered through Zoom.

 Classes are streamed live using Zoom, which is free for you to use.
 You can join a class from your computer using the Zoom app or a web browser, or by using the Zoom app on your smartphone or tablet.
 You will need a broadband or high-speed internet connection.
 Participation using a video camera and microphone is optional, however most laptops, smartphones, and tablets have webcams and microphones built in.

 Purchase your virtual memberships from our online store.
 You do not need to make a reservation for virtual classes.
 If you purchase a single virtual pass, please email the studio at least four hours prior to class so we can send you an invitation to the class.

 If you have not already done so, please go to our online store and purchase a virtual class pass.